fmaw/TiltTracker/README.md

  4. Clone this repo: ```git clone https://gitlab.com/eswino/tilttracker.git Eswino/TiltTracker```
  5. Restart the Arduino IDE

-## Recovering from a faulty sketch for Tlera Corp Boards
+## Recovering from a faulty sketch for Eswino Corp Boards

  Sometimes a faulty sketch can render the normal USB Serial based integration into the Arduindo IDE not working.
 In this case plugin the STM32L0 board and toggle the RESET button while holding down the BOOT button and program a known to be working sketch to go ack to a working USB Serial setup.

 ## Credits

-This core is based on and compatible with the [Arduino SAMD Core](https://github.com/arduino/ArduinoCore-samd)
+This core is based on and fully compatible with the Tlera Corp [STM32L0](https://github.com/grumpyoldpizza) This core is based on and compatible with the [Arduino SAMD Core](https://github.com/arduino/ArduinoCore-samd)